Public Health Technologist Bacteriology and Mycology

 Applications will be accepted until the position is filled

-Work Days: Monday - Friday; Saturdays and STATS on rotation
+Work Days: Monday - Friday; on rotation: weekends, STATS

 What we do